FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R19

-hg tip shows the tip of the repository
+'hg tip' shows the tip of the repository

 ..
 L20